mdpopescu/public/README.md

 * Inventory: (INCOMPLETE) inventory management system - mainly to use SignalR and Knockout.js

+* ISBN: Program for converting a product code (12 digits) to an ISBN number (10 digits)

 * MaxRecursion: answer to a problem posed by Karl Seguin on Twitter https://twitter.com/karlseguin/status/521592595282006016 - Write code that prints out the maximum depth of recursion allowed.

 * PageFaults: project from https://www.freelancer.com/projects/C-Sharp-Programming/FIFO-OPTIMAL-LRU.html (I included the detailed spec in the project); apparently someone else is taking the same exam - https://www.freelancer.com/projects/C-Sharp-Programming/lab-rep-project-repost.4718106.html